 - How to use Visual Effects for Google Meet

-- Can you expect Google Meet effects to be available natively in the future?
+- Can you expect Google Meet to roll out custom backgrounds?

 Can you change your background on Google Meet?

 Technically, no!
-Google Meet doesn’t natively let you apply background effects to your video feed.
+Google Meet doesn’t natively let you apply backgrounds to your video feed.
 That’s because there is no option present inside Google Meet that lets you modify the background from your camera feed besides blurring it.

-In contrast to Google Meet, both Zoom and Microsoft Teams offer a means to apply effects to users’ backgrounds.
-Zoom comes with its virtual background option that lets users replace their actual background with other images available on its app or from their own library.
-Teams recently started rolling out a ‘Background effects‘ feature that allows you to select images as new backgrounds including an option to blue your existing background.
+In contrast to Google Meet, both Zoom and Microsoft Teams allow users to set custom backgrounds.
+Zoom has its virtual background option that lets users replace their actual background with other images available on its app or from their own library.
+Teams recently rolled out a ‘Background effects‘ feature that allows you to select images as new backgrounds.

 Is there a way you can add background effects on Google Meet?

 Yes.
-Although Google Meet doesn’t currently let you add effects to your background, you can still do it using a Chrome extension – Visual Effects.
+Although Google Meet doesn’t currently let you add custom backgrounds, natively, you can still do it using a Chrome extension – Visual Effects.
 You can install this extension like any other Google Chrome extension made for Google Meet that boosts the capabilities of the video conferencing service.